-NOTE: Where subdivision of land is proposed within an Outline Development Plan area, as shown on Planning Maps and contained within the Appendices, the provisions of Section 4.3 Growth of Townships are also applicable.
+NOTE: Where subdivision of land is proposed within an Outline Development Plan (ODP) area, as shown on Planning Maps, the provisions of Section 4.3 Growth of Townships are also applicable.

 SUBDIVISION OF LAND - OBJECTIVES

 Subdivision of land for various purposes is recognised and provided for.